yaoyaodu/materials/docs/写作规范篇/EnglishDocumentationStyleGuide.md

 #### 1.1.2.1 Bulleted Lists

-l  Keep bulleted lists to **one or two lines** per bullet, **three at most**.
+- Keep bulleted lists to **one or two lines** per bullet, **three at most**.

   The purpose of bulleted lists is to **isolate key information for easy reading and retrieval.** Rewrite over-long copy as a set of regular prose paragraphs with subheadings or run-in headings.

-l  The items in a bulleted list should have **parallel construction;** that is, **the form of each item must be the same**.
+- The items in a bulleted list should have **parallel construction;** that is, **the form of each item must be the same**.
 If some items in a bulleted list are complete sentences and some are fragments, rewrite them so that the items are parallel.

-l  **Initial capitalize the first word of each item** in a bulleted list, and **the first word after a** **run-in heading** followed by a period or colon (but not by an en dash).
+- **Initial capitalize the first word of each item** in a bulleted list, and **the first word after a** **run-in heading** followed by a period or colon (but not by an en dash).

-l  Rules for **periods** in a bulleted list:
+- Rules for **periods** in a bulleted list:
   - Complete sentences: Use periods.

   - Sentence fragments, such as an inventory list format: Do not use periods.

   - List items that complete a sentence begun in the introductory statement: Do not use periods.

+-
-l  Use **bold type for run-in headings** in a bulleted list, followed by a period, an en dash with spaces, or a colon. **The period, colon, and dash are bold.** Use sentence case for the run-in heading.
+  Use **bold type for run-in headings** in a bulleted list, followed by a period, an en dash with spaces, or a colon. **The period, colon, and dash are bold.** Use sentence case for the run-in heading.

   Examples:

   - **Run-in heading.** Preferred style.
 End each true heading with a period.
 Initial capitalize the first word of follow-on text.
 Each bulleted item can be one to three lines long; present longer bullet text as paragraphs with run-in headings.
   - **Run-in heading –** Use an en dash when the run-in heading introduces a thought that the rest of the text completes.
 Lowercase the first word of follow-on text.
   - **Single-word:** When they introduce what follows, end single-word headings—such as Example:, Note:, or Caution:—with a colon.
 Initial capitalize the first word of follow-on text.

 #### 1.1.2.2      Numbered lists